How to start dropshipping: a step-by-step guide

 Dropshipping is a retail model where you sell products online without holding inventory.
 When a customer places an order, you forward it to a supplier who ships directly to them.

-This approach eliminates the need to manage stock or handle shipping logistics.
+This approach removes the need to manage stock or handle shipping logistics.
 It's popular because it reduces operational costs and lets you focus on marketing and building customer relationships.
+For anyone exploring online business ideas, dropshipping offers one of the lowest barriers to entry.

 How does dropshipping work?